Gardenia was first introduced in 1932 by the original Tuvache'

 aspired to be a fiction writer and she did manage to

 write a Broadway play (which lasted just one week on

-Broadway during WW II) as well as some movie scripts for
+Broadway during WW II) as well as some plays whose scripts

 Stoppers, are still available for purchase at Amazon.com.

 The acting is very decent for second string actors and